axonivy-market/a-trust-connector/README.md

    ![atrust-service-feature](doc/images/edit-web-service-feature.png)

+6. Click on the `Generate WS classes` button, then save and close `Web Service Clients`.
+Make sure your endpoint URL is generated correctly.

-6. Open the `Configuration/variables.yaml` in your Designer and edit `APIKey`, `ATrustTemplateId`
+7. Open the `Configuration/variables.yaml` in your Designer and edit `APIKey`, `ATrustTemplateId`

    ![atrust-key](doc/images/edit-atrust-variable.png)

-7. Save the changed settings.
+8. Save the changed settings.

-8. Start `ATrustIntegration/DemoStart/StartATrustExample.ivp` of the `atrust-connector-demo` project to test your setup.
+9. Start `ATrustIntegration/DemoStart/StartATrustExample.ivp` of the `atrust-connector-demo` project to test your setup.

       Your setup was correct if you are being forwarded to the ***[A-Trust identification](https://www.handy-signatur.at/mobile/https-security-layer-request/identification.aspx)*** page.